tiny-express/native/README.md

 - Validation (phone, email, url)
 - Data type (json)
 - Third Party Client (Twillio, SendGrid, Etcd, Elastic Search, Stripe, Apple/Google Push Notification)

+### Roadmap
+- Inherit good builtin functions from PHP, Python, Ruby, NodeJS and Java
+- Optimize fundamental functions in GNU Assembly for performance but C version will be delivered first
+- This project is also useful for new developers in programming practical
+- Develop fundamental algorithms and advanced data structure

 ### Assembly Optimization
 This library is originally developed in C but we still can make things go faster by optimizing in GNU Assembly.